 - Store custom models using open source technology on Watson Machine Learning

-- Deploy a model and connect the model deployment to Watson OpenScale on Cloud Pak for Data and IBM Cloud
+- Deploy a model and connect the model deployment to Watson OpenScale on IBM Cloud Pak for Data and IBM Cloud

-- Setup Model Fairness and Model Quality montiors in Watson OpenScale on Cloud Pak for Data, and on IBM Cloud, using a python notebook
+- Setup Model Fairness and Model Quality montiors in Watson OpenScale on IBM Cloud Pak for Data, and on IBM Cloud, using a python notebook

 - Data stored across various sources, like AWS Cloud and IBM Cloud, are virtualized and joined as needed by the AI Models.

 - The joined data is stored back to the internal database of IBM Cloud Pak for Data and assigned to the current working project.